redyyu/raven-craft/README.md

 # Raven Craft

 A Project zomboid mod. expanding vanilla constructable facilities and craftable items.
-Everything in this mod is try keep "Reasonable" and "Useable".
+Everything in this mod is try keep "Reasonable" and "Useable", make the game as close to reality as possible, but keep not too much complicated details.

 ### Added new Carpentry Expands: